chemle/emle-engine/README.md

 Further details can be found in our paper, available [here](https://pubs.acs.org/doi/10.1021/acs.jctc.4c00248).
 Please cite this work if you use `emle-engine` in your research.
 Supplementary information and data can be found [here](https://github.com/chemle/emle-engine-paper).
+For the original theory behind EMLE, please refer to [this](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00914) publication.

 ## Installation